Carnivore Diet

 After spending eight hours grinding four kilograms of heirloom einkorn wheat kernels, Dietrich photographs the stone again.
 A software program then produces 3D models from the two sets of pictures.
 Her experiments have shown that grinding fine flour for baking bread leaves a different finish on the stones from producing coarsely ground grain that is ideal for boiling as porridge or brewing beer.

 And after handling thousands of grindstones, she is often able to identify what they were used for by touch.
 “I touch the stones to feel for flattening,” she says.
 “Fingers can feel changes at the nano level.”
 By comparing the wear patterns on her modern replicas to the stones piled in Göbekli Tepe’s rock garden, Dietrich could show that fine-ground bread flour was the exception.
-In a 2020 study
+In a 2020 study11, she argues people there were mostly grinding grain coarsely, just enough to break up its tough outer layer of bran and make it easy to boil and eat as porridge or ferment into beer.

 To test the theory, Dietrich commissioned a stonemason to carve a replica of a 30-litre stone vat from Göbekli Tepe.
 In 2019, she and her team successfully cooked porridge using heated stones, carefully recording and timing each step of the process.
 They also brewed a Neolithic beer from hand-ground germinated grain, or malt, in the open vessel.
 The results were “a bit bitter, but drinkable”, Dietrich says.
 “If you’re thirsty in the Neolithic.”